Centro Congressi Fondazione Cariplo, Milan

 The third edition of CTF took place from the 9th until the 10th of May 2023, at Centro Congressi Fondazione Cariplo, Milan.
 With a focus on sustainability, traceability, and material innovation CTF 2023 took place as a full-day symposium with inspiring keynotes and panel discussions focusing on themes such as sustainable forestry; legislation, policies and traceability; the future of fashion and next generation solutions; and the industry’s path forward.

-New for this year is an exhibition space, highlighting game-changing material innovation products from sustaintech companies, including both established and emerging players.
-The exhibition and showcase space aim to provide valuable insights and access to the most innovative solutions within the fashion and textile supply chain.
+New for this year was an exhibition space, highlighting game-changing material innovation products from sustaintech companies, including both established and emerging players.
+The exhibition and showcase space provided valuable insights and access to the most innovative solutions within the fashion and textile supply chain.

 Introduction and welcome